chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Insertion Info
 ~~~~~~~~~~~~~~
-As said in the previous section, the particles are inserted with the plane insertion method.
-The insertion plane is located at the right side of the pipe.
-As we can see of the following figure, the plane is placed in a inclined manner.
+As said in the previous section, the particles are inserted with the `plane insertion method <../../../parameters/dem/insertion_info.html#plane>`_.
+The plane is located at the right side of the pipe.
+As we can see from the following figure, the plane is positioned at an angle.
 Since the plane insertion method will insert one particle in a cell that is intersected by the plane, we need to place the plane so it does not intersect the area above the solid object.
-Particles have a initial velocity in x-direction in order to speed up the packing process and in y-direction to have more collisions and randomness in the distribution.
+Particles have an initial velocity in x-direction in order to speed up the packing process and in y-direction to have more collisions and randomness in the distribution.

 .. figure:: images/insertion.png
     :alt: insertion.